 How to live cheap and make extra money: Cut unnecessary expenses and negotiate bills without sacrificing your needs

-Trim will analyze your spending, find subscriptions to cancel, negotiate your bills, finds cash back deals, among others.
+Once a bank account is linked, Trim will analyze your spending, find subscriptions to cancel, negotiate your bills, among others.

 How to live cheap and make extra money: Save on credit card fees as such late fees, penalty, and interest

 There are the interest, penalty, annual fees, and others that come with credit card debt. #mountainofdebt

 Credit card debt is like a disease that doesn't go away easily.
 It is pure evil even in its simplest state.

 Tally analyzes your credit cards and credit history to ensure it's a fit for you.
 Consumers typically need a FICO score of 660+ to qualify.